 for left-hand side and right-hand side).
 This feels reasonable.

 There’s a problem with that representation which we’ll highlight and address soon, but before that, let’s think about how to interpret such expressions.
+The way we’ll do this is by writing formal specifications for how we’d like things to work, and then turn these into actual code.
+Such specifications are called operational semantics, and they’re hugely useful in thinking about our language.

 def interpret(expr: Expr): Int = expr match